amiramonte/05-third-party-apis-work-day-scheduler/README.md

   * understanding and using the moment.js library

-## Mock-Up
+## Functionality

-The following animation demonstrates the application functionality:
+The following video demonstrates the application's functionality:

 ![A user clicks on slots on the color-coded calendar and edits the events.](./assets/images/work-day-scheduler.gif)